faizanxmulla/sql-portfolio/coding-ninjas-solutions/README.md

 ## Description

-The compiled solutions encompass all SQL questions, ranging from `Hard` to `Ninjas` (excluded `Easy` & `Moderate` ), on [Coding Ninjas](https://www.codingninjas.com/studio/problem-lists/top-100-sql-problems).
+The compiled solutions encompass all SQL questions, ranging from `Hard` to `Ninjas` (excluded `Easy` & `Moderate` ), on [Code360 (prev: Coding Ninjas)](https://www.codingninjas.com/studio/problem-lists/top-100-sql-problems).
 These solutions were executed on the integrated PostgreSQL environment.

 ## Solution Table